 Driving through the streets and neighbourhoods in Britain, it is clear to see there has been a considerable rise in homeowners choosing to install solar panels and produce their electricity in recent years.
 But what is solar power?
-And how does solar power work?
+And how does it work?

 It was the French physicist Edmund Becquerel in 1839 who discovered that certain materials could produce a small electric current when exposed to the light.
 Photovoltaic Solar Panels now use this principle – the most commonly used solar panels in UK homes, with ‘photo’ meaning light, and ‘voltaic’ saying to do with electricity.